Tandav (TV series): Development

-Vijay Subramaniam, head of content for Amazon Prime Video India, announced six Indian originals, at the Television Critics Association's press tour held in California in February 2019, which also included Ali Abbas Zafar's maiden web series as well.
+Vijay Subramaniam, head of content for Amazon Prime Video India, announced six Indian originals, at the Television Critics Association's press tour held in California in February 2019, which also included Ali Abbas Zafar's debut streaming series as well.
 It is touted to be a political drama film which explores "the dark corners of Indian politics, where powerful politicians, and those who aspire to be, sow chaos and manipulate others to control the country, ruthless pragmatism contrasts with the frustrations and aspirations of contemporary India and the ideals of the country's youth".

 Zafar teamed up with Gaurav Solanki to write the script which took a year to complete.
 Zafar eventually sent a rough one-page draft to which he discussed with Amazon Prime Video before Solanki expanded it into a full-fledged series.
 He wrote three drafts for eight episodes.

 In an interview with Indian Express, Gaurav Solanki stated "Tandav, which will be majorly shot in Delhi, is centred around the power corridors of Indian politics.
 Along with it, there is also a story about an institute, which is on the lines of JNU (Jawaharlal Nehru University).
 These two stories clash and so do their protagonists.
 One is a student activist and the other is a huge political leader."

 Casting

 According to Zafar, the series consists of an ensemble cast which has 11-12 primary characters.
 Zafar initially planned to bring in big names for the cast, as Saif Ali Khan eventually accepted to play the lead protagonist, Samar Pratap Singh.
-It marks Saif's second web series, after Netflix's Sacred Games.
+It marks Saif's second streaming series, after Netflix's Sacred Games.
 Saif will be shown to be a Chanakya-like political leader who is also the central character of the series.

 Saif initially stated, "My character is a politician who tends to talk a lot in public places and so there were a lot of Sanskrit-ized Hindi speeches that I had to prepare for Samar's character.
 The fun fact here is – I absolutely love speaking Sanskrit.
 At times we have a heavy shooting day and there are times when we have a lighter day.
 In this show, I had to speak almost 4 Sanskrit speeches every day.
 So I had to learn a lot of heavy duty lines."

 Dimple Kapadia plays the parallel lead role of Anuradha Kishore, who competes against Samar to become the prime minister.
 Mohammed Zeeshan Ayyub, plays Shiva Shekhar who is seen essaying the role of a budding politician.
 Sunil Grover essays the role of Gurpal Chauhan.
 The supporting cast consists of Sarah-Jane Dias, Kritika Kamra, Kritika Avasthi, Anup Soni and Gauahar Khan.